Following UCU's recent further national mandate, a national marking and assessment boycott began on 20 April.

-If this happens, we will make sure there are measures in place to make sure you can finish the year as normal.
+However this impacts you, we will make sure there are measures in place to ensure you can finish the year as normal.
 We are preparing for this at the moment by taking precautionary steps that give us a range of options if marking and assessment doesn't happen as normal.
 This involves something called Reserve Powers, which relates to the rules we have that allow us to award degrees and is something we are looking at now so we are prepared if needed later on.

 We've put together the following FAQs on this in case you hear any discussion about it in the meantime.